AgonConsole8/agon-docs/docs/FAQ.md

     *SET KEYBOARD n

 The keyboard layout for UK = 0, US = 1

-Other available layouts are available from MOS 1.03+, [documented here](mos/Star-Commands.md#keyboard-layout)
+The keyboard layouts your Agon can support depends on the firmware versions you are using; at the time of writing 17 different layouts are supported.
+More information about available layouts is [documented here](mos/Star-Commands.md#keyboard-layout)

 ## How do I exit to the MOS command line, from within BBC Basic?